 Though this is much warmer than the natural ocean temperature in most parts of the world, you still may feel cold in the shade or rain in just a swimsuit.
 We offer wetsuits for rent at $10 per person.

 You may bring your own camera onboard at your own risk.
 But we recommend letting our professionals capture your experience so that you can fully enjoy your tour without worrying about getting the shot!

 Dolphins and You offers professional photography and videography for an additional $79.
-The photo packages usually contain around 300 over- and under-water shots of everyone on board, and the video is usually around 20 minutes long.
+The photo packages usually contain around 600 over- and under-water shots of everyone on board, and the package includes a video highlight reel.
 We document the experience from beginning to end.

-A USB will be created with photos and/or video from your tour.
-The USB will be available for pick-up at our office in Waikiki the day of your tour from 2PM – 7PM if you took the early tour (6AM) or from 5PM – 7PM if you took the later tour (9AM).
+Your USB will be available for pick-up at our office in Waikiki the day of your tour from 2PM – 7PM if you took the early tour (7AM) or from 5PM – 7PM if you took the later tour (11AM).
 You may also pick up the USB any day after.
 Our office is located at 307 Lewers Street, Suite #401, Honolulu, HI, 96815.

 Alternatively, we offer shipping within the US for an additional $5 or international for an additional $15.
 Call our office to inquire about shipping your USB: 808-696-4414.

 You may also buy photos online!
 Use the date switcher to navigate to your tour date and view your photos.